-Making a shift toward digital transformation cannot occur without a solid cybersecurity plan, and the problem is there are plenty of manufacturers out there today that are just beginning that process.
+A digital transformation cannot occur without a solid cybersecurity plan.
+Unfortunately, there are plenty of manufacturers today that are just beginning this transformation process.

-No one will deny starting to assess cybersecurity readiness for a single site can be daunting, but there is hope.
-All any user has to start with is a basic assessment of what they have and what it is connected to.
+Assessing cybersecurity readiness for a single site can be daunting, but there is hope.
+A user has to start with a basic assessment of what they have and what it’s connected to.

-When that occurs, the user can conduct upfront planning and create a roadmap for a course of action.
+When that is done, the user can conduct upfront planning and create a course of action.

 While Emerson always talked about cybersecurity at previous user group conferences, this year’s effort was impressive in the breadth of coverage they gave the subject.

-Along those lines, Gorskie said he has met with plenty of his customers and they feel their security posture is better than average.
-But the reality is that may be more of a pipe dream than anything else.
+Gorskie said many of his customers feel their security posture is better than average.
+But the reality is that that may be more of a pipe dream than anything else.

 That is why he feels manufacturers should start off with a basic assessment of their site.